Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

-\ \\ {\bf Noise Type Estimation.} As another example application, we consider the problem of determining the unknown noise type in a given dataset.
-This problem is of importance for data analysis in a number of applications and is actively researched (see, e.g., \cite{TeymurazyanEtAl2013,valera2017automatic,vergari2019automatic}; also see Appendix~\ref{app:noise_type_estimation} for a discussion of related work).
-The result of Theorem~1 does allow for developing approaches to determine the type of the data distribution.
-As a proof of concept in this direction, we show how, e.g., Gaussian- and Gamma-MCA models can be used to determine which of the two noise distributions is better suited for a given data set.
+Next, we considered the problem of determining the unknown noise type of a given dataset.
+This problem is of importance for data analysis in a number of applications and has been actively researched during the last years (see Appendix~\ref{app:noise_type_estimation} for a discussion of related work).
+Here, the results of Theorems~\ref{theorem1} and \ref{theorem2} enabled us to develop approaches for determining the type of the data distribution.
+As a proof-of-concept in this direction, we investigated how, e.g., Gaussian-, Gamma- and Beta-MCA models can be used to determine which of the three noise distributions is better suited for a given dataset.
+To quantify suitability, we compared variational lower bounds (as approximations to log-likelihoods) obtained with the three models on a given dataset.
+Note that the considered models have the same number of parameters such that we can directly use their lower bounds for model selection (i.e., we do not have to consider penalty terms for the number of parameters; see, e.g., \citet[][]{MacKay2003} for a comparison regarding AIC or BIC).

-We here consider the standard 'house' image (Fig. \ref{fig:Poisson_denoising}), to which we either add Gaussian or Gamma noise.
-We then apply Gaussian- and Gamma-MCA and compare their variational lower bounds (as approximations of their log-likelihoods) on the different data sets.
-We use a common scenario for both noise models and add Gamma or Gaussian noises with random variance values.
-Detailed information regarding the variance update of Gaussian-MCA is presented in Examples\ 1 and 2 and we further discuss it in Appendix~A.2.
-Also the update equation for variance of the Gamma-MCA is presented in Appendix~A.3 (note that similar to the Gaussian-MCA model, we use a combination of $W$ and $V$ to estimate the variances of the Gamma distributions).

-From Tab.\,\ref{table:house} we observed that the lower bound of the Gaussian-MCA is higher for the data with Gaussian noise than the lower bound of the Gamma-MCA and vice versa.
-Although this may be seen as a proof-of-concept example, the experiment reveals that the lower bound comparison can be exploited in a straight-forward manner to distinguish between the two noise types in a given dataset.
-Here, since we apply the models with the same number of model parameters, we can directly use the lower bounds (as approximate log-likelihoods) for model selection, i.e., we do not have to consider penalty terms for the number of parameters (compare, e.g., AIC or BIC criteria \cite{MacKay2003}).
+We investigated noise type estimation using both visual and acoustic data.
+We also refer the reader to Appendix~\ref{app:noise_type_estimation} for technical details of the experiments, Examples~\ref{example1}, \ref{example2} and Appendices~\ref{appendixA2} and \ref{appendixA3} for detailed information regarding the parametrization of the Gaussian-MCA and the Gamma-MCA models, respectively, as well as to \citep[][]{MousaviEtAl2021} for the details of the Beta-MCA.